 Notice what energizes you, lights you up and brings you joy.
 Then fine-tune that energy and notice what makes you feel funny, talented, beautiful, strong, powerful, magical, wise, connected, loved, compassionate, blessed, whole, healthy, vivacious, alive and anything else that you enjoy feeling.
 Go in that direction.
 Do more of that.

 2. Think less; feel more

 What contributes to modern-day stress is our over-thinking tendencies.
 Our thinking brain works well when it’s the servant to our higher self, not when we make it the master of our being (Einstein agrees).

 Your core essence lives in your body.
 You need to feel into it to get to know it.
 Your brain is filled with society’s and other people’s ideas and thoughts - spend less time there if you want to connect and get to know yourself.

 3. Flow with the current

-Your authenticity already exist within you.
-You don’t need to find it or create create it, because it's already there.
+Your authenticity already exists within you.
+You don’t need to find it or create it, because it's already there.
 You don’t need to push that boulder up that hill.